 Eating in Scottsdale doesn’t mean you’re restricted to Southwestern food.
 Sure, you can eat tacos for days or even try a bite of deep-fried rattlesnake (tastes like chicken!), but let’s face it – even desert rats crave some nonna-approved Italian eats now and again.
+Luckily, Scottsdale has some of the best Italian restaurants around.
 Here are my favorite spots to experience Italy in Scottsdale.

 When the mood strikes for a classic Italian-deli – we’re talking warm eggplant parmesan sandwiches on a roll dripping with housemade sauce and melted cheese or an ooey-gooey baked ziti dotted with spicy sausages and topped with even more mozzarella – DeFalco’s is ready to welcome you.
 This isn’t some corporate-curated Italian food joint with endless breadsticks.
 The DeFalco family emigrated from Abuzzi, Italy and has been gracing Arizona with their indulgent provisions since 1972.
 Go for their sandwiches and imported grocery items, but stay for the fresh pizza, made-to-order and ready to go home with you any day of the week.